Table of contents

 Copyediting is the first stage of editing and focuses on the grammar, sentence structure, and spelling in a manuscript or other text.

 It also involves checking for consistency with style guidelines (such as APA) and facts within the text.
-It's important to note that it should not include adding/changing words or phrases to say something different from what was originally intended by the author.
+It mustn't include adding/changing words or phrases to say something different from what was originally intended by the author.

 In the example above, there are numerous spelling and punctuation mistakes (note also that it is missing a period at the end of the sentence).
 The copy editor would identify these errors and make corrections.
 Sometimes when writing, we automatically use words like “it's” instead of “its”.
 A good copy editor will know to look for this type of error and replace the incorrect words with the correct ones.